Overview of Corporate Governance

 In addition, the Company has been striving to eliminate compliance risks through early detection of problematic events, and through self-cleansing mechanisms, by conducting internal audits and establishing a “Corporate Ethics Helpline” whistleblowing system, which is also available to officers and employees of Group companies.
 The status of utilization of the Corporate Ethics Helpline, contents of reports received, and other matters are reported to the Board of Directors, which is responsible for supervising operation of the system.

-The Company also strives to promote and enhance constructive dialogues with its shareholders by providing them with information that is necessary for or useful in properly exercising their voting rights, holding investor conferences, and periodically conducting shareholder surveys.
+The Company also strives to promote and enhance constructive dialogue with its shareholders by providing them with information that is necessary for or useful in properly exercising their voting rights, holding investor conferences, and periodically conducting shareholder surveys.
 Feedback and comments gathered from the Company’s shareholders through such avenues are then reported to the directors and business divisions concerned via the director in charge of public relations/investor relations, thereby maintaining effective systems for dialogue with shareholders.

 Company's Management System

-As of June 26, 2018
+As of June 21, 2019

 An overview of the Company's management system.